-Being able to offer your consumers multiple ways to give payment is becoming an increasingly important trend.
-Your customers want options, and it’s important to meet their needs in order to reduce friction in the buying process.
+Being able to offer your in-store and online customers multiple ways to give payment is an increasingly important trend.
+Your consumers want options, and it’s important to meet their needs in order to reduce friction in the shopping process.
 But did you know that not all forms of payment are created equal?
-Generally speaking, payment types can be split up into two categories – card present (CP) and card not present (CNP).
-The differences between these two types of payments are more important than many business owner realize, and what ones you choose to accept could have a big impact on your business.

 Types of CNP transactions include:

 - Automatic billing

 - Website payments

 Interchange costs vary slightly from card to card across hundreds of card types.
 Generally speaking, interchange costs for CNP transactions are higher than card present.
 This is simply because the risk is higher.
 There is a certain level of confidence that comes along with physically inserting a card into a reader, therefore interchange costs are lower for these types of transactions.